Jetson Software Architecture¶

 Jetson Linux offers many types of support for graphics in your applications.

-Vulkan®: A low level API that gives direct access of the GPU to developers.
+Vulkan®: A low-level API that gives direct access to the GPU to developers.

 OpenGL® ES: A cross-platform API for full-function 2D and 3D graphics on embedded systems.

 X Driver: A GPU-accelerated implementation of X driver.

 Wayland: GPU-accelerated implementation of Weston, a compositor based on Wayland protocol.

 LibDRM: A library that provides access to the Linux Direct Rendering Manager (DRM).
 It consists of a driver and a user space library.
 The Jetson Linux implementation uses a GPU to accelerate its operations.
 See the description of drm-nvdc-docs.h in the Jetson Linux API Reference.

 Multimedia components support video stream processing and other types of multimedia processing.